podcast

 Water Reuse Builds Momentum in Europe

 In Europe, the need for sustainable water management solutions has been magnified by last summer’s drought and record-breaking temperatures.
 The increasing severity of water stress remains a key driver behind the implementation of wastewater reuse.
-Particularly, in Southern Europe where water stress is more pronounced, the reuse market has witnessed greater development, although with challenges associated with funding and regulations.
+Particularly, in Southern Europe where water stress is more pronounced, the water reuse market has witnessed greater development, although with challenges associated with funding and regulations.
 As a consequence, some Mediterranean countries have become notable leaders in the adoption of reuse projects, mainly focused on facilitating agricultural irrigation, and to a lesser extent irrigation of landscapes and recreational areas.
-In thi...
+In...

 2023-07-25